 Your Supervisor will provide assistance and supervision to ensure that the problem is rectified.

-As this is your second warning for unsatisfactory behavior / performance, you should be aware of the serious nature of this offence.
+As this is your second warning, you should be aware of the serious nature of this offence.

 This written warning will be regarded as your final warning.
-In the event that this behavior is not corrected, or there is another infraction of Town of High Level Library Board (THLLB) policy, poor behavior, or a performance based issue, your employment with THLLB will be terminated.
+In the event that this behavior is not corrected, your employment with THLLB will be terminated.

-Please keep this as a record of your disciplinary / corrective action.
+Please keep this for your records..

 Name of Supervisor: Title: Signature: